camsaul/whitespace-linter/README.md

 {com.github.camsaul/whitespace-linter {:sha "81381ea6ddc2c27862cdb4df451e413a047d2411"}}
 ```

-Fast multithreaded and customizable linter that checks files for trailing whitespace, tabs, files that don't end in
+Fast multithreaded and customizable linter that checks files for trailing whitespace, tabs, carriage returns, files that don't end in
 newlines, files that end in blank lines, [Unicode characters that look maddeningly similar to ASCII
 ones](https://github.com/camsaul/emacs-unicode-troll-stopper), and invisible Unicode characters.
 Written in Clojure,
 but works on any sort of text file.